 How WattleDB is built for this

 WattleDB is designed to pass that checklist by construction.
-It's a 100% Australian-owned Backend-as-a-Service, built by RR Sols Pty Ltd — an Australian company with no foreign parent — running entirely on Australian-owned infrastructure in Sydney and Melbourne, with backups kept cross-state within Australia.
-There is no US entity anywhere in the chain to compel, so there is no CLOUD Act exposure to disclose.
+It's a wholly Australian-owned Backend-as-a-Service, built by RR Sols Pty Ltd, an Australian company with no foreign parent, running entirely on Australian-owned infrastructure in Sydney and Melbourne, with backups kept cross-state within Australia.
+Ownership, operation and support are all Australian, and there is no foreign parent company anywhere in the picture, so your data stays in Australia, in Australian hands, with one Australian company behind it.
 The platform is architected for IRAP assessment at the PROTECTED level, giving regulated buyers a clear alignment story.
-For most teams it's the difference between explaining a foreign-jurisdiction risk in every procurement round and simply not having one.
+For most teams it's the difference between explaining a foreign corporate parent in every procurement round and having a clean, one-line answer.